trolleypoleking/one-click-snippets/README.md

 - **Assign hotkeys** – manage hotkeys for each snippet from the options page.
 - **Popup list** – the extension popup shows snippets for the current document.
 - **Editable labels** – double click a snippet’s badge to rename it in place.
+- **No background script** – the extension has no background service worker.

 ![overlay screenshot](docs/screenshots/overlay.png)